 Contributions - Under the Old Program, each year participants may contribute between 2% and 40% of their annual compensation as defined in the Plan.
-Effective January 1, 2008, the New Program allowed New Program participants to make salary deferrals up to 75% of annual compensation.
+Effective January 1, 2008, the New Program allowed

+New Program participants to make salary deferrals up to 75% of annual compensation.
 Contributions under the Old Program and New Program are subject to statutory limitations.
 Under either program, participants who have attained age 50 and whose contributions meet the IRS maximum deferral limit (or plan maximum as defined by the Plan, if less), may elect to make catch-up contributions.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
 Participants can make their contributions on either a pre-tax or post-tax (Roth) basis.
 Participants may change their contribution percentage as often as they would like and such changes are effective as soon as administratively possible, generally within one or two pay periods.

-The Plan currently offers investment options which include 26 mutual funds, one money market fund, Company stock, two common/collective trust funds and a self-directed brokerage account.
-One of the Plan's mutual fund investment options was eliminated and an additional mutual fund option was added in 2015.
+The Plan currently offers investment options which include 15 mutual funds, one money market fund, Company Stock, 11 common/collective trust funds and a self-directed brokerage account.
+In 2016, the funds were reviewed and updated to provide participants with a wide range of options that are well-managed, consistently perform and have competitive fee structures to meet retirement investment needs.
+Two of the Plan's mutual fund investment options were eliminated and two additional mutual fund options were added.
+Additionally, 10 mutual fund investment options were eliminated and nine common/collective trust fund options were added.
+One additional mutual fund option was eliminated and funds from such mutual fund option were transferred to an existing mutual fund option.
+The Plan also replaced its one money market fund option.
 Participants may purchase shares of stocks, bonds, or mutual funds not offered by the Plan through the brokerage account option.
-Prior to January 1, 2010, matching contributions were invested in Great Plains Energy Incorporated common stock unless the participant made an affirmative election for a different investment option(s).
-The Plan was amended effective January 1, 2010 to direct matching contributions into a target date mutual fund based on the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
-Employee contributions are also invested in a target date fund based on the participant's age unless the participant makes an affirmative election for a different investment option(s).
+Matching contributions are directed into a target date mutual fund based on the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).